-All values on this form are automatically calculated and the fields pre-populated.
-They present the summations of the amounts you entered in the "Indirect Costs" section above, for each of the individual budget periods.
-Therefore, no data entry is allowed or required to complete this "Cumulative Budget" section.
+All values for the "Total Costs, Entire Project Period" section are automatically calculated and the fields are pre-populated.
+They present the summations of the amounts you entered for each of the individual budget periods.
+Therefore, no data entry is allowed or required in the "Total Costs, Entire Project Period" section.

-If any of the amounts displayed on this form appear to be incorrect, you may correct it by adjusting one or more of the values that contribute to that total.
+If any of the amounts displayed in this "Total Costs, Entire Project Period" section appear to be incorrect, you may correct it by adjusting one or more of the values that contribute to that total.
 To make any such corrections, you will need to revisit the appropriate budget period form(s).